 The Reference State (1) contains two community phases.
-This state evolved under the combined influences of climate, grazing, and fire with climatic variation having the greatest influence on cover and production.
-In general, this phase was resilient to grazing and fire, although these factors could influence species composition in localized areas.
-Vegetation is characterized by mid-statured cool-season bunchgrasses, mid-statured cool-season rhizomatous grasses, and short statured grasses.
-Dense clubmoss may or may not be present in this state.
-The dynamics of this species are not well understood and its abundance may vary greatly from site to site without discernable reason.
+This state evolved under the combined influences of climate, grazing, and fire, with climatic variation having the greatest influence on cover and production.
+In general, this state was resilient to grazing and fire, although these factors could influence species composition in localized areas.
+Vegetation is characterized by mid-statured, cool-season rhizomatous grasses, sodium-tolerant rhizomatous grasses, and sodium-tolerant bunchgrasses.

-Phase 1.1 Mixedgrass Community Phase
+Phase 1.1: Rhizomatous Wheatgrass-Inland Phase